dhivyada/haskell_dojos/functional-programming-haskell/expressions_and_equations.md

         * We never destroy old values.
 * We just compute new useful ones.
 * If the old value was truly useless, the garbage collector will reclaim its storage.

+> An expression assigned to a literal is an equation (Anything with an = sign is an equation, effectively)

 ####Try Haskell!
 #####Haskell in your browser